Trados Business Manager

 Complete the installation of the File types from within the Studio Options

-The Subtitling Preview control is available for valid subtitle documents and provides a real-time preview of the subtitles within the video as the linguist is providing translations in the editor.
+The Subtitling preview and data controls are available for valid subtitle documents.
+The Preview control provides a real-time preview of the subtitles within the video, whereas the Data control displays the subtitle metadata for each of the segments, along with real time verification feedback as the linguist is providing translations in the editor.

-The preview control can be displayed and positioned anywhere within the Editor view.To display the preview control:
+Both the preview and data controls can be displayed and positioned anywhere within the Editor view.To display the preview or data control:

 Support for working with both merged and virtually merged files.
 Ideally each subtitle file that is added to the project should have a corresponding video reference with the same name (with exception to the file extension).
 Each time the user navigates to a new file within the document, the relative video is loaded (if available) and corresponding track in the video is selected.